 This question was recently answered by a study conducted at the Medical University of South Carolina by Dr. Bruce Hollis.

-In this study, breastfed infants whose mothers took 6,400 IU of vitamin D3 daily achieved the same vitamin D blood level as infants who were given the recommended 400 IU of vitamin D drops each day.
-In other words, mothers who took 6,400 IU of vitamin D3 each day provided enough vitamin D to their babies through their breast milk alone.
+In this study, breastfed infants whose mothers took 6,400 IU (160 mcg) of vitamin D3 daily achieved the same vitamin D blood level as infants who were given the recommended 400 IU (10 mcg) of vitamin D drops each day.
+In other words, mothers who took 6,400 IU (160 mcg) of vitamin D3 each day provided enough vitamin D to their babies through their breast milk alone.

 The implication of this study is important because it gives nursing mothers a safe, simple alternative to drops.
 For more information about this study, check out Kelly Mom’s interview with Dr. Hollis.

-Choline is a B-vitamin-like nutrient that supports your baby’s growth and brain development.
-A recent Washington Post article titled “The nutrient you didn’t know you were missing” describes the importance of choline at different stages of life.
-Although you may have never heard of choline, it is one of the most important nutrients during breastfeeding.
+Choline is a B-vitamin-like nutrient that supports your baby’s growth and brain development.* Although you may have never heard of choline, it is one of the most important nutrients during breastfeeding.

 Your requirement for choline is higher during lactation than at any other time during your life.
 Despite choline’s importance, few women get enough in their diet.
 National survey results show that only 6% of women in the U.S. meet the recommended amount of choline each day.
 In addition, choline is often left out of prenatal and multivitamin supplements because it is difficult to put into a tablet or softgel.